frontenddogma/web-development-glossary/manuscript/j.md

 JavaScript
 : → ECMAScript

+JavaScript framework
+: An application framework written in JavaScript.
+A JavaScript framework differs from a JavaScript library in its control flow: A library offers functions to be called by its parent code, whereas a framework defines the entire application design.
+A developer does not call a framework; instead, the framework calls and uses the code in some particular way.
+Some JavaScript frameworks follow the model–view–controller paradigm designed to segregate a web application into orthogonal units to improve code quality and maintainability.
+Examples include AngularJS, Ember.js, Meteor.js, and Vue.js.&nbsp;[†](#w-javascript-framework)

+JavaScript library
+: → Library

 JavaScript Object Notation
 : An open-standard file format or language-independent data interchange format that uses human-readable text to transmit data objects consisting of attribute-value pairs and array data types (or any other serializable value).
 It is a very common data format, with a diverse range of applications, such as serving as replacement for XML in AJAX systems.
 The Internet media type for JSON is `application/json`.&nbsp;[†](#w-json) ℹ︎&nbsp;[json.org](https://www.json.org/)